Workflow actions: Reading and modifying data

 1. Select your integration, database, and table

-2. Row ID: Specify which row to delete using:
+2. Row ID: The row_id value must be an integer or convertible to an integer.
+Specify which row to delete using:

 • Trigger data (for row deleted triggers to log deletions)